datastaxdevs/workshop-graphql-netflix/README.md

 Don't forget to complete your upgrade and get your verified skill badge!
 Finish and submit your homework!

 1. Complete the practice steps from this repository as described below.
-2. Insert a movie of your choice in the database.
+2. Insert a movie OR genre of your choice in the database (It's ok to copy an existing one, just change the name a bit so we can tell it is yours).
-3. Make screenshots alongside the steps and show us your deployed production Netflix clone up in Netlify.
+3. Make a screenshot showing us your deployed production Netflix clone up in Netlify (with your new movie/genre in the image) OR drop the link to your deployed Netlify site.
+Please ensure to tell us the name of the new movie or genre you added so we can grade your homework more quickly.
 4. (Optional extra credit) Watch the 2 hour Ania video [HERE](#video-tutorial-with-ania-kubow), build the app yourself, and show us the completed app.
 5. Submit your homework [here](https://github.com/datastaxdevs/appdev-week3-graphql/issues/new?assignees=HadesArchitect%2C+SonicDMG%2C+RyanWelford&labels=homework%2C+wait+for+review&template=homework-assignment.md&title=%5BHW%5D+%3CNAME%3E)